 Before diving into the mechanics of moderation, it’s crucial to understand why you want to change your drinking habits.
 Reflect on the reasons that drive you.
 Is it for better health, improved relationships, or perhaps to enhance your overall well-being?
 Knowing your motivation can provide the necessary fuel to stay committed to your plan.

-Identifying Triggers and Setting Goals
+Create a Change Plan: Triggers and Goals

 Identify Your Triggers: Reflect on the situations, emotions, or people that prompt you to drink more than intended.
 It might be social settings, stress, or even boredom.
 Recognizing these triggers can help you develop strategies to manage them effectively.